-If $P\in T_n$, then $n=2$, and $T_n$ is smooth at $P$.
-If $n=2$, then $T_n$ must pass through $P$, because $T_1$ is smooth at $P$.
-Furthermore, if $n=2$, then $d_1\leqslant d_n$, because $d_n>\frac{d-1}{2}$ by Lemma~\ref{lemma:proof-Tn-smooth}.
-Therefore, the required assertions are proved in the case when $n=2$.
-Thus, I may assume that $n\geqslant 3$.
-In particular, $P\not\in T_n$.
+Suppose that $n\geqslant 3$.
+Let us seek for a contradiction.
+We know that $P\not\in T_n$, so that $t_n=0$.
 Then every irreducible component of the curve $T_P$ that contain $P$ is smooth at $P$ by Lemma~\ref{lemma:proof-two-smooth-curves}.
-Hence, there should be at least two irreducible components of the curve $T_P$ that pass through $P$.
-Since $P\not\in T_n$, the point $P$ is contained in an irreducible component of $T_P$ that is different from $T_1$ and $T_n$.
-Without loss of generality, I may assume that $P\in T_2$.
+Hence, there should be at least one irreducible component of the curve $T_P$ containing $P$ that is different from $T_1$ and $T_n$.
+Without loss of generality, we may assume that $P\in T_2$.